Creating Promising Futures Through Social Construction

 LinkedIn profile: http://www.linkedin.com/in/sandradavidson

-Sandra is currently the Associate Dean for Undergraduate Programs and Assistant Professor in the Faculty of Nursing, University of Alberta.
-Prior to her current appointment, she served as Dean of Nursing and then Chief Academic Officer for Carrington College based in Phoenix, Arizona.
+Sandra is currently the Dean for Faculty of Nursing at the University of Calgary.Previously she was Assistant Dean and professor for the Undergraduate Programs and Assistant Professor in the Faculty of Nursing, University of Alberta.
+Prior to that appointment, she served as Dean of Nursing and then Chief Academic Officer for Carrington College based in Phoenix, Arizona.
 Dr. Davidson is originally from Lethbridge Alberta, although she lived and worked in the United States from 2005-2013.

 Dr. Davidson has also served as the Organizational Development and Clinical Education Specialist for Cancer Treatment Centers of America (CTCA) in Goodyear, Arizona.
 In this position she worked with the Vice-president of Patient Care Services and nursing staff to implement and evaluate an innovative acuity adaptable care delivery model on the inpatient oncology unit.